Generic Name: porfimer (POR fi mer)

 Porfimer will make your skin and eyes more sensitive to sunlight.
 For at least 30 days after you are treated with porfimer, you must protect your eyes and skin from natural sunlight and bright indoor lights (such as lights in a doctor's office, operating room lamps, tanning beds, bright halogen lights, or unshaded light bulbs).

 Your sensitivity to light may last for up to 90 days or longer.
-To determine when this effect has worn off, you may test your skin to see if it is still sensitive to sunlight.
+Ask your doctor to determine if your skin is still sensitive to sunlight.

 Expose a small area of skin to direct sunlight or bright indoor light for about 10 minutes.